Does Peer-Reviewed Research Help Predict Stock Returns?: Heterogeneous Research and Outperformance

+We categorize research at the predictor-paper level, along four dimensions: \begin{enumerate} \item Theoretical foundation: is the theoretical explanation for the predictor risk or mispricing?
+Or is there no clear theoretical explanation (agnostic)? \item Equilibrium modeling: is the theoretical explanation supported by a stylized model, dynamic model, or quantitative model? \item Academic Discipline: is the paper published in a finance, accounting, or other discipline's journal? \item Quality: is the research published in a top-3 finance or top-3 accounting journal? \end{enumerate} These dimensions are key characteristics of asset pricing research.
+Conferences and societies are organized around the first three.
+Journal quality is important for tenure.

+We apply these classifications based on manual reading of the original papers.
+All classifications can be found at \url{https://github.com/chenandrewy/flex-mining/blob/main/DataInput/SignalsTheoryChecked.csv}, which also contains quotes justifying classifications for the first two dimensions (theory and equilibrium modeling).

+We categorize predictor-papers, rather than papers, because similar predictors appear across multiple papers, and the peer review process sometimes arrives at different theoretical foundations.
+Similar predictors appear in the CZ dataset, on occasion, due to their goal of comprehensive coverage and the fact that it's difficult to judge if two predictors are indeed duplicates.

+For example, predictors related to profitability appear in both \citet{fama2006profitability} and \citet{balakrishnan2010post}.
+Fama and French use annual earnings and scale by book equity, while Balakrishnan et al. use quarterly earnings and scale by total assets.\footnote{ While one might argue that these predictors are duplicates, Balakrishnan et al say their predictor is ``incremental to, and more pronounced than previously documented earnings-related anomalies.'' } Fama and French provide an agnostic explanation: ``We take no stance on whether the patterns in average returns observed here are rational or irrational.''
+In contrast, Balakrishnan et al. argue for mispricing: ``We document a market failure to fully respond to loss/profit quarterly announcements.''
+Thus, the broader concept of profitability appears as both agnostic and mispricing in our analysis, and is evaluated at the predictor-paper level.

+In rare instances, predictors from the same paper may have distinct theoretical foundations. \citet{ang2006cross} provide a risk-based explanation for the predictive power of the VIX beta (``innovations in aggregate volatility carry a statistically significant negative price of risk''), but are agnostic about why idiosyncratic volatility predicts returns (``our results on idiosyncratic volatility represent a substantive puzzle'').
+Thus, the Ang et al. paper appears as both risk-based and agnostic, and one needs to delve into the predictor-paper level to have a clean description of the theoretical ideas.

-In a handful of cases, the text argues for liquidity explanations.
-We categorize these predictors as mispricing if the argument focuses on stock-specific measures of liquidity (\citet{amihud2002illiquidity}) and risk if the argument focuses on a market-wide component (\citet{pastor2003liquidity}).
-This method gives the risk category the best chance at finding post-sample returns, since idiosyncratic liquidity has improved over time.
-Nevertheless, this issue affects only seven predictors, and has little impact on our main results.
+As these quotes illustrate, categorizing predictor-papers into risk, mispricing, and agnostic is typically straightforward.
+However, a handful of predictor-papers focus on liquidity mechanisms.
+We categorize these predictor-papers as mispricing if the argument focuses on stock-specific measures of liquidity (\citealt{amihud2002illiquidity}) and risk if the argument focuses on a market-wide component (\citealt{pastor2003liquidity}).
+This method gives the risk category the best chance at finding post-sample returns, since idiosyncratic liquidity has improved over time (\citealt{chen2022zeroing}).
+Nevertheless, this issue affects only seven predictor-papers, and has little impact on our main results.